> Management of Pain Related to the Treatment of Breast Cancer

 Pain related to radiation therapy

 You may also have some breast pain.
-Mild pain relievers such as ibuprofen or acetaminophen may be helpful.
+Mild pain relievers such as ibuprofen (such as Advil or Motrin) or acetaminophen (Tylenol) may be helpful.
 Although you can get these medications without a prescription, check with your health care provider before taking them.

 Skin irritation and breast pain usually begin within a few weeks of starting treatment and go away on their own within six months after treatment ends.
 For some people, however, these symptoms may not occur until several months or years after treatment.